JairParra/LDA_centroid_based_summarization/README.md

 [![Generic badge](https://img.shields.io/badge/Neat_level-OVER_9000-green.svg)](https://shields.io/)

 # COMP 550 Repository
-- This repository will contain all the different csripts, data, outputs, files, links to literature and anything else that we will be using in the final project.
+- This repository will contain all the different scripts, data, outputs, files, links to literature and anything else that we will be using in the final project.

 ## Skip-gram word2vec model: